burakkocakeu/vets-and-pets-service/README.md

-    Navigate to the project directory: cd vets-and-pets-service Open a new terminal window at this directory and run the command: docker compose up Build and start the Spring Boot application using Maven: mvn clean spring-boot:run Open a new terminal window and navigate to the dashboard directory: cd dashboard Install the required dependencies: npm install
+    Navigate to the project directory: cd vets-and-pets-service Open a new terminal window at this directory and run the command: docker compose up Build and start the Spring Boot application using Maven: mvn clean spring-boot:run Open a new terminal window and navigate to the dashboard-ui directory: cd dashboard-ui Install the required dependencies: npm install
     Start the Angular development server: ng serve --open